 The Department of Civil, Environmental & Geomatics Engineering is very productive in terms of teaching, research and service.
 Since its inception in 2001, the undergraduate student body has grown from 6 (Fall 2001) to 416 (Spring 2019, headcounts: Civil - 245, Geomatics - 24, Environmental - 41, Pre-Professional with the designation of Civil, Environmental or Geomatics - 106).
-There are 45 students currently in the MS program, and 10 Ph.D. students, supervised by the CEGE faculty, are registered in the sustainable infrastructure track in Ocean Engineering.
+There are 45 students currently in the MS program, and 12 Ph.D. students, supervised by CEGE faculty, are registered in the sustainable infrastructure track in the Ph.D. with Major in Ocean Engineering.
 The Department has produced an average of 54 BS degrees and 11 MS degrees each year for the last five years.
-The faculty, consisting of 15 full time, delivers 30-32 classes each spring and fall semesters.
+The faculty, consisting of 15 full time, delivers 30-32 classes each spring and fall semester.

 During the 2018-2019 fiscal year, the faculty wrote 26 research proposals as PIs to federal, state and local funding agencies, with 12 of them being awarded for a total of \$2.63 million.
 The Department houses Freight Mobility Research Institute (FMRI), a US Department of Transportation funded University Transportation Center.
-FMRI has partnership with Hampton University, Portland State University, Texa A&M University at College Station, University of Florida, University of Memphis and University of Minnesota at Twin City.
-FMRI receive funding of \$10.5 millions, including matching funds, from US DOT.
+FMRI has partnership with Hampton University, Portland State University, Texas A&M University at College Station, University of Florida, University of Memphis and University of Minnesota at Twin Cities.
+FMRI received an initial funding level f \$10.5 million, including matching funds, from US DOT.

 The faculty is also very active in university business through various levels of faculty committees.
 Some are also active in the national committees of professional associations.
-70% of faculty served reviews for technical journals during the last academic year.
-Two faculty members received the Engineering Education of the Year awards from the National Council of Engineers for 2014 and 2015, respectively; one faculty received the FAU Distinguished Teacher of the Year award in 2014 and FAU Distinguished Mentor of the Year award in 2015; A capstone design project supervised by Drs.
+70% of faculty served as reviewers for technical journals during the last academic year.
+Four faculty members received the Engineering Education of the Year awards from the National Council of Engineers since 2014, and one faculty member received the FAU Distinguished Teacher of the Year award in 2014 and FAU Distinguished Mentor of the Year award in 2015; A capstone design project supervised by Drs.
 Meeroff and Bloetscher received the 1st place award from NCEES \$25,000 prize for the Dania Beach LEED Gold Water Treatment Plant Expansion Project; Bloetscher and Meeroff also authored the textbook, "Practical Concepts for Capstone Design Engineering," which was adopted by 63 schools worldwide; one faculty member's research on intelligent transportation system was cited in a recent article in Time Magazine.